“Lightman’s debut suggests bigger things to come.” -ENTERTAINMENT WEEKLY

 Thrust into the spotlight, her debut album Little Things appeared on the Billboard Top 100 in it’s first week and gave way to comparisons to sultry songstress' like Lauryn Hill, Sheryl Crow and Norah Jones.
 Darling to the normally harsh critics, Lightman received high praise from magazines like Rolling Stone, People, Billboard and others, which led to appearances on Letterman, Carson Daly, Conan, CBS Morning Show and more.
 Her second record, Bird on a Wire (2006), helped lead Lightman to enormous success in the film and TV industry with the single “My Sweet Song” being featured in the movie PS I Love You, starring Hilary Swank and Gerard Butler.
 She began and has continued to tour extensively, both solo and sharing the bill with renowned artists such as Rob Thomas, Jewel, James Blunt, Gavin DeGraw, Train, Marc Cohn, and one special evening opening for the legendary Prince, an artist that Toby grew up idolizing.
 Prince happened to be watching the night Toby appeared on Conan and was so impressed with her performance he invited her to open for him.

 As an independent artist, Toby Lightman has enjoyed tremendous success with the placement of her music in film and TV.
 So much so that she has been dubbed the "queen of TV and film."
 Some of her songs used in television and films include “Everyday” on Fox’s Bones, “Holding a Heart” in numerous shows such as WB’s One Tree Hill, Vampire Diaries, 90210 as well as the feature film What’s Your Number?
 Her winter evoking “Snow Day” was the soundtrack to a KMart commercial.
 “Addicted” was used in the promos for ABC’s Desperate Housewives series finale as well as the trailer for the movie Playing For Keeps.
 Amazingly, eight of Toby's songs were highlighted in a single episode of the ABC Family series The Fosters.
-This past winter, Toby and her song “We Are” were featured in the demo for the new Microsoft BING software.
-Most recently, Toby was asked to write a song for the new American Girl film that will be released in 2015.
+Toby and her song “We Are” were featured in the demo for the new Microsoft BING software.
+Toby was asked to write a song for the latest American Girl film as well as many other original compositions.